streamich/memfs/docs/relative-paths.md

 ```

 Or, you can set the current working directory to `/`, which
-is one folder that exists in all your `memfs` volumes:
+is one folder that exists in all `memfs` volumes:

 ```js
 process.chdir('/');